-Smoking is forbidden in enclosed places of work .
+Under the Public Health Tobacco Acts 2002-2015, smoking is forbidden in enclosed places of work.
 This includes office blocks, various buildings, public houses/bars, restaurants and company vehicles (cars and vans).
-The ban was introduced by the Tobacco Smoking (Prohibition) Regulations 2003.

 There is also a limit on the sale of cigarettes.
 It is no longer possible to buy a pack of 10 cigarettes.
 You may only buy packs of 20 cigarettes.